Zohar Argov: Music career

 In 1977, at age 22, Argov published a single with two songs written and composed by Moshe Nagar.
 When releasing this single, in consultation with his wife Bracha, he changed his last name from Orkabi to Argov.
 He felt that the name Orkabi would not "sound good" to the media and establishment, and chose the name of one of the greatest composers and musicians in Israel at the time, Sasha Argov.
 The single was unsuccessful, airing only once on a radio broadcast featuring "musical oddities".
-Nonetheless, he began working as a singer full-time, giving live performances.
-His pay was meager, and within months, he had incurred huge debts, all of his property was repossessed, and he could no longer support his wife and son.
-The family's poor financial status and the pressure of late-night club appearances put a strain on his marriage, which ended with Bracha moving back in with her parents and taking Gili with her.
+Nonetheless, he began performing live full-time, but his pay was meager, and within months, he incurred huge debts, all of his property was repossessed, and he could no longer support his wife and son.
+The family's poor financial condition and the pressure of late-night club appearances put a strain on his marriage, which ended with Bracha moving back in with her parents and taking Gili with her.

-In 1978, Argov was arrested for rape after he had offered a woman a ride home from a Bar Mitzvah performance, then forced her into his apartment and sexually assaulted her.
+In 1978, Argov was arrested after offering a woman a ride home from a Bar Mitzvah performance, then forcing her into his apartment and raping her.
 His trial was presided over by judge Dov Levin, who would later serve as a judge on the Supreme Court of Israel.
-During his trial, when it was still not clear to the court whether the incident had constituted rape or consensual relations, Argov commented "there is no girl who doesn't want it, she just needs to learn how to take it."
-He was convicted of rape as a result of this comment and sentenced to three years in prison.
+During his trial, when it was still not clear to the court whether the incident constituted rape or consensual relations, Argov commented, "There's no young woman who doesn't allow it; you just need to know how to take."
+He was convicted of rape as a result of this comment, and sentenced to one year in prison and two years on probation.
 His wife filed for divorce during this time.

-Argov was released in 1979, after which he returned to his work as a musician.
-At first, he joined a band which appeared at clubs and family events.
-During an event in Beersheba with Jacky Mekaiten, another well known Mizrahi singer, Argov asked to sing and Jacky and the band members agreed.
+Argov was released from prison in 1979, after which he returned to performing.
+At first, he joined a band that performed at clubs and family events.
+During an event in Beersheba featuring Jacky Mekaiten, another well-known Mizrahi singer, Argov asked to sing, and Jacky and the band members agreed.
 He then performed two songs live.

 Argov's debut album Elinor (1980) featured the title track, "Sod HaMazalot" ("The Zodiac Secret"), and "Mah Lakh, Yaldah?" ("What's With You, Girl?"), a tribute to his ex-wife, Bracha, who remained the love of his life.
-With the success of the album, Argov became a popular singer, and performed live throughout Israel.
-He was among the first singers to achieve commercial and nationwide success in the sphere of Middle Eastern-Mediterranean/Oriental (Mizrahi)-style music, despite the fact that his music was not mainstream at the time and radio stations gave predominance to pop music from overseas.
+With the success of the album, Argov became a popular recording artist, and performed live throughout Israel.
+He was among the first to achieve commercial and nationwide success in the sphere of Middle Eastern-Mediterranean/Oriental (Mizrahi)-style music, despite the fact that this genre was not mainstream at the time and radio stations gave preference to pop music from overseas.

-In 1982, Argov participated in the Mizrahi Music Festival with the song “HaPerah BeGani” (הפרח בגני, The Flower in my garden), the song would ultimately win the festival’s competition and became Argov’s and subsequently Mizrahi music’s mainstream breakthrough.
+In 1982, Argov competed in the Mizrahi Music Festival with the song “HaPerah BeGani” (הפרח בגני, The Flower in my Garden), which ultimately won and became Argov’s and subsequently Mizrahi music’s mainstream breakthrough.
 Ironically, Argov disliked the song and wanted to perform “Shir Prati” (שיר פרטי, Private Song) at the festival.